Is a full building survey worth the money or are you better off with a cheaper option?

 Is it worth the money?

 As thorough as a building survey is (and it really is), there will be limitations.
 A surveyor is the best placed professional to give an overall appraisal of a property but they are not specialists in damp or timber, nor are they structural engineers.

 The reality is that if they spot a potential problem they may not have the knowledge to fully diagnose it, and may advise that further reports are carried out (which means more expense).
 This will be familiar to anyone who has spent a lot of money on a building survey only to find it asks more questions than it answers.
 It can be annoying to get a report back telling you to get a damp, timber or roof specialist in to investigate further, because you wonder whether it would have been cheaper to call them in the first place.

 But remember that a damp specialist won’t be able to tell you anything about the electrics and an electrician won’t have a clue about subsidence.

-I like to think of a surveyor as a highly qualified jack of all trades (in a nice way).
+Try to think of a surveyor as a highly-qualified jack of all trades (in a nice way).
 They can’t be master of everything, but they are the best person to give an overall appraisal, and on many properties further investigations won’t be needed.

 While these surveys are very expensive, they do offer valuable information on a property that is costing you hundreds of thousands of pounds.
 It’s got to be money well spent to avoid a potentially life-changing mistake, hasn’t it?